mavryk-network/taquito/docs/making_transfers.md

 Pre-`Babylon/proto005` "script-less" KT1 addresses were common.
 This situation changed when the Tezos blockchain migrated to the new `Babylon/proto005` protocol.

-During the migration from `proto004` to `proto005`, all KT1 addresses migrated so that they got a contract called [manager.tz](https://gitlab.com/nomadic-labs/mi-cho-coq/blob/master/src/contracts/manager.tz).
+During the migration from `proto004` to `proto005`, all KT1 addresses migrated so that they got a contract called [manager.mv](https://gitlab.com/nomadic-labs/mi-cho-coq/blob/master/src/contracts/manager.mv).
 This change meant that there are no longer any "script-less" KT1 addresses in Tezos.

-A call to the KT1's smart contracts' `do` method is required to transfer tokens from KT1 addresses with the new `manager.tz` contract.
+A call to the KT1's smart contracts' `do` method is required to transfer tokens from KT1 addresses with the new `manager.mv` contract.
 The `do` method takes a lambda function, and it is this lambda function that causes changes to occur in the KT1 address.

 > The examples following apply only to KT1 addresses migrated as part of the `Babylon/proto005` upgrade.
 Transfers involving _other_ types of smart-contracts depend on those contracts specifically.